 Museum of Ice Cream opens in SoHo

 New York is known for a multitude of museums and now it has one that’s dedicated to ice cream.
 The 25,000-square-foot Museum of Ice Cream (MOIC) replaces a former H&M store in SoHo.
 The space, which is actually two buildings combined into one, underwent a gut renovation, with the museum occupying the ground floor and basement levels, with staff offices located on the second floor.
-Led by MOIC in-house architect Arik Lubkin, a large central staircase was removed, floors were leveled, and new slab openings were created, making way for custom wallpapers, rubber tile flooring, extensive millwork, and multi-sensory installations.
+Working in collaboration with the in-house design team, ARCHITECTUREFIRM removed a large central staircase and created new slab openings, making way for custom wallpapers, rubber tile flooring, extensive millwork, and multi-sensory installations.
 The Celestial Subway reimagines a subway car as a candy-coated vehicle that takes riders through city streets and through the clouds to “Skybeca.”
 The museum’s Sprinkle Pool features floor-to-ceiling tile, steel diving boards, ladders, a slide, and a newly developed sprinkle that is antimicrobial and biodegradable.
 In the Celebration Room, visitors are invited into an imaginary feast of 600 custom-designed desserts held up by a magical floating table.
-Brooklyn-based ARCHITECTUREFIRM serves as architect-of-record.

 This Just In